 International students can now apply for a student loan without a cosigner if they are enrolled at select Canadian schools.
 International, American and Canadian students, may be eligible for a loan to cover the cost of their education including tuition, housing, food, insurance and educational supplies such as books.

 With these loans the lender will look at your academic success and career path, and not purely base their decision on your credit history or that of a cosigner.
 A few other factors they will consider include your home country, expected graduation date and the school you attend.

 International student loans are offered through private lenders, and each lender will have their own requirements and rules on eligibility.

 It’s important to research your options and find a lender that will offer you a loan that meets your needs.

-When researching a loan a few items you will want to take note of include:
+When doing your research a few items you will want to take note of include:

-Once your loan application has been reviewed you will receive details on your loan including your interest rate and how much you can borrow, these items will vary by lender and your situation.
-If you are approved for the loan, the funds are disbursed directly to your college or university.
+Once your application has been reviewed you will receive details on your offer including your interest rate and how much you can borrow, these items will vary by lender and your situation.
+If youapplication is approved, the funds are disbursed directly to your college or university.
 This process usually takes about 6 weeks, so plan accordingly.

 To see if there are loans available at your school, including loans that don’t require a cosigner, use the student loan comparison tool to get started.

 Yes - although options for funding are more limited then for domestic students, private student loans are available.
 Eligible students must be attending a university with a student loan program supported by a private lender.